ricketytoc/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new employee.
+1. User requests to add a new employee with employee details.
-1. EmployeeManager requests for details of the employee to be added.
-1. User enters the requested details.
 1. EmployeeManager adds the employee.
 1. EmployeeManage shows an updated list of employees.
 1. Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 EmployeeManager detects that not all required information is entered.
-  * 3a1.
+  * 1a1.
 EmployeeManager informs user that some information is missing.
-  * 3a2.
+  * 1a2.
 EmployeeManager requests user to enter details of the employee.
-  * 3a3.
+  * 1a3.
 User enters the requested details.
-  * Steps 3a1 - 3a3 are repeated until the data entered are correct.
+  * Steps 1a1 - 1a3 are repeated until the data entered are correct.
-  * Use case resumes from step 4.
+  * Use case resumes from step 2.
-* 3b.
+* 1b.
 EmployeeManager detects invalid information.
-  * 3b1.
+  * 1b1.
 EmployeeManager informs user that some information is invalid.
-  * 3b2.
+  * 1b2.
 EmployeeManager requests user to enter details of the employee.
-  * 3b3.
+  * 1b3.
 User enters the requested details.
-  * Steps 3b1 - 3b3 are repeated until the data entered are correct.
+  * Steps 1b1 - 1b3 are repeated until the data entered are correct.
-  * Use case resumes from step 4.
+  * Use case resumes from step 2.
-* 3c.
+* 1c.
 EmployeeManager detects a duplicate employee.
-  * 3c1.
+  * 1c1.
 EmployeeManager informs user that the employee already exists.
   * Use case ends.
-* 3d.
+* 1d.
 EmployeeManager detects that there are no employee IDs available.
-  * 3d1.
+  * 1d1.
 EmployeeManager informs user that there are no employee IDs available.
   * Use case ends.

 **Use case: UC3 - Delete an employee**

 **MSS**

-1. User requests to delete an employee.
+1. User requests to delete an employee with an employee ID.
-1. EmployeeManager requests for the employee ID of the employee to delete.
-1. User enters the employee ID.
 1. EmployeeManager deletes the employee.
 1. EmployeeManage shows an updated list of employees.
 1. Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The given employee ID is invalid.
-  * 3a1.
+  * 1a1.
 EmployeeManager informs user that the employee ID is invalid.
-  * 3a2.
+  * 1a2.
 User enters new employee ID.
-  * Steps 3a1-3a2 are repeated until the employee ID entered is valid.
+  * Steps 1a1-1a2 are repeated until the employee ID entered is valid.
-  * Use case resumes from step 4.
+  * Use case resumes from step 2.

 ### Non-Functional Requirements